pratikkumar399/crisptechy/docs/OOPS/OOPS_IN_CPP.md

 Inheritance is further divided into five types:

-a) Single Inheritance: There is only one derived class derived from the base class.
+a) `Single Inheritance`: There is only one derived class derived from the base class.

-b) Multiple Inheritance: Deriving a single class from multiple base classes is called multiple inheritance.
+b) `Multiple Inheritance`: Deriving a single class from multiple base classes is called multiple inheritance.

-c) Hierarchical Inheritance: Multiple classes are derived from a single base class.
+c) `Hierarchical Inheritance`: Multiple classes are derived from a single base class.

-d) Multilevel Inheritance: One class derived from another class results in multilevel inheritance.
+d) `Multilevel Inheritance`: One class derived from another class results in multilevel inheritance.

-e) Hybrid Inheritance: It refers to a combination of multiple types of inheritance under one roof.
+e) `Hybrid Inheritance`: It refers to a combination of multiple types of inheritance under one roof.

 ## Polymorphism